 Venice is located in Plaquemines Parish (parish is Louisiana for “county”).
 The parish includes land on either side of the Mississippi River and stretches from New Orleans to the Gulf of Mexico.

 It is only one of two parishes that have kept the same boundaries since they were established in 1807.
 The population is just over 23,000 as of 2020.

 THINGS TO SEE AND DO IN AND AROUND VENICE, LA

 Take an Offshore Fishing Charter!

-You simply cannot visit Venice without taking an offshore fishing charter.
-In Venice LA, fishing boats are more common than automobiles.
-Although catching Yellowfin Tuna draws people from all over the world, there are many trophy fish that can be caught in the Gulf of Mexico.
-The offshore fishing season runs year-round, but the catch is seasonal.
-Contact Captain Troy to see what is biting. when to go and to book your next Venice fishing charter.
+You can’t visit Venice without taking an offshore fishing charter.
+In Venice, LA, fishing boats are more common than automobiles.
+Although Yellowfin Tuna fishing draws people from all over the world, they’re not the only game in town.
+There are many trophy fish that can be caught in the Gulf of Mexico.

-Although the entire state is known for the famous Louisiana fishing, Venice LA is considered the top of the top, the cream of the crop and the cherry on top for inshore and offshore fishing, proven by the fishing rodeos held annually.
+Sure, the entire state is known for the famous Louisiana fishing.
+But Venice is considered the top of the top, the cream of the crop and the cherry on top.
+This is proven by the fishing rodeos held annually.

 Did you know that Venice offers some of the best duck hunting in the world?
 You’ll just need a hunting license and a guide.

 - Teal season: September 14-29

 - Big Ducks: November 16 – December 8